Dr. Maria Claver

 Office Location: FCS Faculty Office 6

 Mary Marshall is an Assistant Professor of Gerontology at California State University Long Beach.
 Mary completed her PhD at Purdue University earning a dual-title degree in Human Development & Family Studies and Gerontology.
-Her research interests include how families communicate about health, how students benefit from service-learning, and how aspects of college classrooms influence learning (i.e. course structure, mentorship experiences).
+She enjoys teaching classes that connect directly to future careers in gerontology such as Health Assessment for Aging Clients and Aging and Dementia.
+Her research interests include how older adults choose and adjust to different living conditions, the experience of grandparenthood, and how aspects of learning influence student outcomes in gerontology classrooms (service-learning, course structure, mentorship).
+Dr. Marshall currently runs the Social Health and Aging Lab, which is always open for students to join and learn about the research process.

 Dr. Iveris Martinez